albert-decatur/SQL-for-Windows-Users/README.md

 Kinds of relationships:

 * one-to-one
-  * for example, one transaction_id per transactions
+  * for example, one transaction_id per transaction
 * one-to-many
   * for example, one project to many transactions
 * many-to-many